magentabusiness/magentabusiness.github.io/iot-solutions.md

 layout: iot-article
 title: Internet of Things Solutions ᐉ IoT Services
 notitle: "true"
-description: "Internet of Things Services ✔ IoT Solutions ⚫ ThingsBoard ➤ Our products have scalability ✔ fault-tolerance ✔ performance so you will never lose your data"
+description: "Internet of Things Services ✔ IoT Solutions ⚫ IoT Hub ➤ Our products have scalability ✔ fault-tolerance ✔ performance so you will never lose your data"
 redirect_from: "/docs/services/iot-solutions/"
 ---
 <section class="hero light-text"></section>